Get exclusive premium content! Sign up for a membership now!

 Additional Tips

-• Remember the length of hem you’re leaving to your sleeve so it sits properly.
+• Remember the length of hem you’re leaving on your sleeve so it sits properly.

 • Put a tack from the shoulder to the armpit.